 Bodyweight workouts deserve a bit more respect if you ask us.
 If you only rep-out push-ups and lunges when the squat rack is full, then you’re doing your muscles and mobility a disservice.
 Strength training with just your body weight can translate into bigger lifts, increased coordination, and a greater sense of mental toughness that will definitely help you next time you’re grinding out a new PR.

-Below, you’ll find six bodyweight-only workouts to help you train on the go, at home, or in the gym.
-Wherever you find yourself, these exercises can come with you (and make you a better athlete).
+Below, you’ll find six bodyweight-only workouts to help you train on the go, in your home gym, or in a commercial gym.
+Wherever you find yourself, these exercises can come with you, so grab your pre-workout, and let’s break a sweat.

 - Leg Day